Prompt a Robot to Walk with Large Language Models: Results

 \subsection{Setup}

 We choose an A1 quadruped robot as our testbed \cite{unitree}.
-It is a high-dimensional system with 12 actuated joints.
+It is a high-dimensional system with $12$ actuated joints.
 To initialize the LLM policy, we train an RL policy in Isaac Gym \cite{makoviychuk2021isaac} using Proximal Policy Optimization (PPO) \cite{schulman2017proximal}.
 This training is based on the training recipe from \cite{rudin2022learning}.
 Subsequently, we ground the LLM in Mujoco \cite{todorov2012mujoco}, a high-fidelity, physics-based simulator.
-Our LLM policy operates at $10$ Hz and is then tracked by a low-level joint PD controller at $200$ Hz.
-The PD gains for this controller are set at $20$ and $0.5$, respectively.
+Our LLM policy operates at $10$ Hz \cite{gangapurwala2023learning} and is then tracked by a low-level joint PD controller at $200$ Hz.
+The P and D gains are set at $20$ and $0.5$, respectively.

 After evaluating various LLMs including GPT-4 \cite{openai2023gpt}, GPT-3.5-Turbo, text-davinci-003 \cite{openai_2023}, Alpaca \cite{taori2023alpaca}, Vicuna 2 \cite{chiang2023vicuna}, Llama 2 \cite{touvron2023llama}, we found that only GPT-4 is powerful enough to in-context learn a robot walking behavior using our designed prompt.
 During the experiments, we set GPT-4's temperature to $0$ to minimize the variance.